 The Medicinal and Adult-Use Cannabis Regulation and Safety Act was passed by the California State Legislature and signed into law in June 2017.
 This new set of regulations and policies created one regulatory system encompassing both Medical-use and Recreational-use of Cannabis.

-At this late date of November 25, 2017, the 3 aforementioned State licensing authorities have now drafted emergency regulations and are purported to be following “emergency rule-making” procedures and processes to reflect the new regulations in preparation for 2018 implementation.
+On November 25, 2017, the 3 aforementioned State licensing authorities drafted emergency regulations purported to be following “emergency rule-making” procedures and processes to reflect the new regulations in preparation for 2018 implementation.
 The following details regarding these new regulations were released on November 17, 2017.

 Annual Licensing Fees